clatworthylab/bowerbird/README.md

 # number of geneset clusters:  10
 ```

+## Vignette
+A vignette is available at https://clatworthylab.github.io/bowerbird/articles/bowerbird_vignette.html

 ## Examples of different ways of loading in genesets

 Example #1 Doing some manual editing of a predefined geneset.